tiyd-python-2015-05/django-movies/README.md

 * Make use of Bootstrap and hand-written CSS to style your application
 * Organize templates for reuse

+## Night 6

+* Show the attributes of the request object in Views
+* Create custom HTTP responses
+* Use exceptions to handle common web responses
+* Explain the difference between function-based views and class-based views
+* Select generic views from Django to speed development

 ## Details

 ### Deliverables